-Within OSPCD's Planning & Zoning Division is the Historic Preservation Division.
-This division has two distinct work areas – Historic Preservation and Historic Events & Education.
+Within OSPCD's Planning & Zoning Division is Historic Preservation.
+This function has two distinct work areas – Historic Preservation and Historic Events & Education.
 Information regarding Historic Events & Education is found here, while this page focuses on the regulatory aspects of Historic Preservation.

 OSPCD works with the Somerville Historic Preservation Commission (SHPC) to ensure Somerville’s most important historic properties are preserved.
 On this page, you’ll find links to get help with your historic property, information about meetings and cases, and more.

 Monday - Wednesday

 If you own a historic property, you’ll have to follow certain rules if you want to make repairs or changes to your home.
 Preservation planners at the OSPCD can help you with technical information throughout the process.
 The Historic Preservation Commission also offers advice to homeowners who need help adhering to design standards and other guidelines.
 Below, you’ll find links to important information that may impact your property:

 List of Somerville Local Historic Districts by Address